 Strategic vs operational scope

-Most managed contracts include a strategic layer: a virtual CIO, a quarterly business review, a roadmap document.
-Professional services shops sell the build, not the strategy.
-That shows up most clearly in cybersecurity.
+Cybersecurity is where that shows up hardest.
 A SOC 2 readiness project closes when the report ships.
-The control program that keeps the SOC 2 valid year after year is managed work.
-Treating them as the same engagement is the most common scoping mistake we see in the Canadian SMB market.
+The control programme that keeps SOC 2 valid year after year is managed work.
+Treating the two as one engagement is the most common scoping mistake we see in the Canadian SMB market.

-Exit + transition
+Exit and transition

 When SMBs combine both

-The most common pattern in the Canadian SMB book isn’t either-or.
-It’s project-on-managed: a managed retainer as the operating spine, with professional services projects layered when a discrete change is needed.
-A typical sequence: a 50-seat client engages on a fixed-scope M365 migration project, the engagement converts to a managed contract within 18 months, then layered projects follow as the business changes (a SOC 2 readiness sprint, a Toronto-office network refresh, a Vancouver-office onboarding when the client opens a second site).
-The majority of project-only engagements at FC convert to managed within that window.
+A typical sequence: a 50-seat client engages on a fixed-scope Microsoft 365 migration, converts to a managed contract within 18 months, then adds projects as the business changes.
+A SOC 2 readiness sprint.
+A Toronto office network refresh.
+A Vancouver onboarding when a second site opens.
+Most project-only engagements at Fusion Computing convert to managed inside that window.

 How AWS, Microsoft, and Google name these